aristanetworks/avd-workshops/workshops/avd.md

 # Arista CI Workshop

 This section we will leverage open source tools to build a network CI pipeline for configuration development, deployment, documentation and validation.
-Enabling us to manage our network environment as code!
+Enabling us to manage our network environment as code.

 This section will cover: